www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.md

 # Introduction
 > What is this?

-Illustration of an exemplary repo structure:
+Illustration of an exemplary meta repo structure:
 ```
 Meta repo root
 ├── Repo of organization Alpha